Close

 How dog walking can help your mental health

-Functional and recreational dog walking
+Functional versus recreational dog walking

 Studies by scientists and researchers increasingly recognise the value of the relationship between dogs and their owners.